A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA: Search Implementation Details

 The actual LISA noise spectrum is expected to drift in time and to contain significant cyclostationary components associated with orbital modulations of the confusion noise \cite{Digman:2022}.
 However, the confusion noise dominates at lower frequencies $f\lesssim 3\times 10^{-3}\,\mathrm{Hz}$; at the higher frequencies where the sources considered in this study reside, while the noise is not expected to be perfectly stationary, it will vary much less with time.

 In this paper the search is performed on data sets containing signals from two different binaries (a GW150914-like and GW190521-like source \cite{Abbott:2016,Abbott:2020}) injected at multiple different SNRs (controlled by the choice of the $D_L$ parameter).
 Both sources are placed closer than the distance at which they were observed by the LVK in order to have an SNR in LISA which will be detectable.
 We also arbitrarily pick the time to merger (controlled by the choice of the $f_{\rm low}$ parameter) such that these systems coalesce within $\sim 4$ years (i.e.\ within the nominal LISA mission lifetime).
 The fiducial ``loud" source in this paper is similar to GW150914, placed at a very close distance of $50 \rm{Mpc}$.
 In Sec.~\ref{sec:search_results} we vary the distance to this source to evaluate the performance of this search at different SNRs.
+We simulate searches for signals at a range of SNRs, spanning the range $\rho \in [15,38]$, focusing more on the subset that span $\rho \in [15,22]$.
+While this SNR range is on the upper end of what LISA may observe, it is not extreme, see Fig. 6 of Ref.~\cite{Gerosa:2019}.

 The injected source parameters and search priors on those parameters for the fiducial GW150914-like source are shown in Table \ref{tab:GW150914-like_injection}, the two parameters not directly searched over are the luminosity distance $D_L$ and the initial orbital phase $\phi_0$.
 A similar table for GW190521 is shown in Appendix \ref{app:GW190521}.
 The luminosity distance adds a $1/D_L$ pre-factor to the waveform amplitude and is cancelled out of both $\tilde{\rho}$ and $\Upsilon_N$.
 While in the definition of $\Upsilon_{N}$, the phase is analytically maximized so it does not need to be directly searched over.
 After the search has concluded and $\Upsilon_{N=1}$ has been optimized, in the process of automatically transitioning to inference, $D_L$ is drawn from the prior in Table \ref{tab:GW150914-like_injection} for each PSO particle which switches behavior to an MCMC walker.
 Since in the inference stage $\log\hat{L}_1$ is being sampled, $\phi_0$ is still maximized over.